Skip to content

 Colormap Selection

-MATISSE Explorer provides separate colormaps for continuous and categorical annotations.
+MATISSE Explorer provides separate colormaps for continuous and categorical features.

 Colormap selector